| Rev. Fr.

 serve God, to be grateful to Him, and to follow Christ who governs

 heaven and earth; and whom the angels serve.
+ASPIRATION I

 thank Thee, a thousand times, O Heavenly Father, that Thou hast